Responses That Invite Cooperation, Not Power Struggles

 - “Regardless, you won’t be able to watch it.”

 You can avoid power struggles by changing your approach.
-Whenever possible, give your children control over how they get something done.
-If you’ve made a decision and your child is protesting, use a neutral response and save yourself energy by not arguing!
+Whenever possible, give your children choices over how they get something done.
+If you’ve made a decision and your child is protesting, use a neutral response.
+Save yourself energy by not arguing!